EliavSh/avengers-airship-temperature-detection/README.md

 * MobileNet variants results:
 ![image](https://user-images.githubusercontent.com/55198967/125076793-044aee80-e0c9-11eb-9fae-9a15ba03af5e.png)

-* For a complete view of all the models we use, the mean of all folds:
+* For a complete view of all the models we now present the mean of all folds:
 ![image](https://user-images.githubusercontent.com/55198967/125077071-59870000-e0c9-11eb-9a73-6e55729f3411.png)

 * Additionaly, we provide a summary graph of train and validation phases: